Mdlglobal-atlassian-net/powerbi-docs.fi-fi/powerbi-docs/service-whats-new.md

 **26. tammikuuta 2015**

-* Palvelun käytettävyyttä ja luotettavuutta on parannettu eri virheenkorjauksilla.
+* Palvelun käytettävyyttä ja luotettavuutta on parannettu eri ohjelmavirhekorjauksilla.

 ## <a name="2014"></a>2014
 **11. joulukuuta 2014**